Key takeaways

 How can I improve life in the built environment?

-You can improve life in the built environment by developing properties that account for current urban development trends and the preferences of future tenants.
+You can improve life in the built environment by developing properties that account for current urban development trends and future tenants’ preferences.

 As a property developer, your voice is significant in shaping the built environment around you.
 The features you add to a property could shape residents’ feelings about it for decades.
 And your choices will have significant environmental effects while contributing to local walkability, sustainability, and culture.